gregory-chatelier/mimic/README.md

 Later, that voucher can be **replayed** to reproduce the command’s behavior *exactly*, without executing the original command again.

-This enables:

-*   **Deterministic Testing:** Eliminate flaky tests that rely on external services.
-*   **Offline Development:** Work with APIs and external commands without an internet connection.
-*   **Reproducible Debugging:** Capture the exact behavior of a failing command for later analysis.
-*   **Tamper-Proof Auditing:** Create a verifiable audit trail of command executions.
-*   **CI/CD Acceleration:** Speed up pipelines by replaying long-running commands instead of re-executing them.

 ## 2. Core Concepts

 `mimic` is built around two core concepts: